raspberrypilearning/networking-lessons/lesson-2/worksheet.md

-# Controlling physical devices across a network on two Raspberry Pis: Student worksheet
+# Lesson 2 - Controlling physical devices across a network on two Raspberry Pis

 There are three steps to setting up the Raspberry Pis so one can control the other: configuring the network, writing the server program, and setting up the hardware.